-Bonuses are paid 11 months after being determined (after checking the level of achievement of the annual targets), so by the time it is paid, more than one year has passed since the end of the year to which the bonus corresponds.
-Accordingly, the bonus that may be payable to the Executive Chairman, the only Director with executive duties, for 2024 (the third and final year of the Directors' Remuneration Policy 2022-2024) would be paid in 2026.
+The bonuses established in the Long-Term Bonus Scheme 2025-2027 will be paid 11 months after being determined (after checking the level of achievement of the annual targets), so by the time it is paid, more than one year has passed since the end of the year to which the bonus corresponds.
+Accordingly, any bonus corresponding to the beneficiaries of the Long-Term Bonus Scheme 2025-2027 (including the Executive Chairman) for 2025 would be paid in 2027.

-The general conditions of the Scheme include an adjustment clause whereby the Board of Directors of Ebro Foods, S.A. will adopt such resolutions as may be necessary to ensure that in any event or corporate operation or other extraordinary circumstances that might affect calculation of the deferred remuneration payable, the gross remuneration will be equivalent to the remuneration that would have been payable had that circumstance not existed.
+The general conditions of the Long-Term Bonus Scheme 2025-2027 include an adjustment clause whereby the Board of Directors of Ebro Foods, S.A. will adopt such resolutions as may be necessary to ensure that in any event or corporate operation or other extraordinary circumstances that might affect calculation of the deferred remuneration payable, the gross remuneration will be equivalent to the remuneration that would have been payable had that circumstance not existed.

-The Scheme also includes a clawback clause whereby the Board of Directors of Ebro Foods, S.A. may require the total repayment or part of any deferred bonus paid under the Scheme when it considers such amounts to have been unduly paid, either because the amounts paid under the Scheme do not correspond to the level of achievement of the required targets, or because they were calculated on the basis of data subsequently proved to be misstated.
+The Long-Term Bonus Scheme 2025-2027 also includes a clawback clause whereby the Board of Directors of the Company may require Directors to repay all or part of any deferred bonus paid under the Long-Term Bonus Scheme 2025-2027 when it considers such amounts to have been unduly paid, either because the amounts paid under the Scheme do not correspond to the level of achievement of the required targets, or because they were calculated on the basis of data subsequently proved to be misstated.

-With this Deferred Annual Variable Remuneration Scheme, the remuneration of the Executive Chairman, the only Director with executive duties, is aligned with the medium and long-term results of the Company and its Group.
-It should also be borne in mind for this purpose that the Executive Chairman, the only Director with executive duties, is one of the principal shareholders of the Company.
+Through the participation of the Executive Chairman and the senior management of the Group in the Long-Term Bonus Scheme 2025-2027, the remuneration of this employee category is aligned with the medium and long-term results of the Company and its Group.
+It should also be borne in mind for this purpose that the Executive Chairman, the only Director with executive duties in the Company, is one of the principal shareholders of the Company.